aailab-uct/voice_pathology_split/README.md

         ...
 ```

-To create the spectograms and to drop recordings of minors, run the following command:
+To create the spectograms with same samples as we used, run the following command:

 ```
 python src/create_spectograms.py